Dinesh-raya/stream-tca/README.md

 ### Chatting

 When in a room or direct message context, any text input that doesn't start with '/' will be treated as a chat message and sent to the current conversation.

+### Changing Passwords

+Users can change their own passwords by providing:
+1. Their username
+2. Their current password
+3. Their new password
+4. Their unique secret key (provided by admin at account creation)

+This can be done either:
+- Through the login page interface
+- Using the `/changepass` command in the terminal interface

 ### Administrative Operations